Sterling Ranch, Colorado

 Sterling Ranch is an unincorporated community and a census-designated place (CDP) located in and governed by Douglas County, Colorado, United States.
+The population was 1,789 at the 2020 census.
 The CDP is a part of the Denver–Aurora–Lakewood, CO Metropolitan Statistical Area.
 Douglas County governs the unincorporated community and the Sterling Ranch Community Authority Board provides services through several metropolitan districts.
 The Littleton post office (Zip Code 80125) serves the area.

 History

 Construction of Sterling Ranch development began in early 2016, with eight builders offering single-family homes.
 The development comprises 3,400 acres and was to eventually house 33,000 residents.
 The full buildout for the community is projected to take 20 years and will include nine villages with a town center.

 Sterling Ranch will include 30 miles of internal trails connecting to Chatfield State Park and Roxborough State Park and three regional parks.
 Nearly 40 percent of Sterling Ranch will remain open space, including two wildlife corridors.

-Providence Village, the first of the nine villages in development, consists of just under 800 homes, a recreation center, church, school, civic center, and several parks.
+Providence Village, the first of the nine villages in the development, consists of just under 800 homes, a recreation center, church, school, civic center, and several parks.